ZOO-Project/ZOO-Project/docs/services/translation.rst

       #!/bin/bash
       xgettext service.c locale/.cache/my_service_string_to_translate.c -o message.po -p locale/po/ -k_ss

-Once 'messages.po' is created, use the following command to create the ``.po`` file for the targeted language to translate into.
+Once ``messages.po`` is created, use the following command to create the ``.po`` file for the targeted language to translate into.
 We will use the French language here as an example:

   ::